jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-09.md

-487. We will propose another example, which may still farther illustrate this method.
+<span class="art">487</span> We will propose another example, which may still
+farther illustrate this method.

-Ducats of Amsterdam are brought to Leipsic, having in the former city the value of 5 flor.
-4 stivers current ; that is to say, 1 ducat is worth 104 stivers, and 5 ducats are worth 26 Dutch florins.
-If, therefore, the *agio* of the bank at Amsterdam is 5 per cent. ; that is, if 105 currency are equal to 100 banco; and if the exchange from Leipsic to Amsterdam, in bank money, is
+Ducats of Amsterdam are brought to Leipzig, having in the former city the value of 5 guilders 4 stuivers current; that is to say, 1 ducat is worth 104 Dutch stuivers, and 5 ducats are worth 26 Dutch guilders.
+If, therefore, the agio of the bank at Amsterdam is 5 per cent.;[^5] that is, if 105 currency are equal to 100 banco; and if the exchange from Leipzig to Amsterdam, in bank money, is 133¼ per cent.; that is, if for
+100 dollars we pay at Leipzig 133¼ Reichsthaler;
+and lastly, 2 Dutch rijksdaalder making 5 Dutch guilder; it is required to determine how many Reichsthaler we must pay at Leipzig, according to these exchanges, for 1000 ducats?

 [^5]: [Wiktionary: agio](https://en.wiktionary.org/wiki/agio): "The premium or percentage on a better sort of money when it is given in exchange for an inferior sort."